Screening Guidelines for the Early Detection of Lung Cancer

 - Are in fairly good health

-- Have at least a 30-pack-year smoking history and are a current smoker
+- Have at least a 30-pack-year smoking history

 Loyola’s Lung Cancer Screening Program